-Knowledge management is a management process whereby knowledge is created, knowledge is shared and knowledge is used.
-It is a multidisciplinary approach that is used in order to achieve the goals and objectives that the organization set.
-Every employee's knowledge is important because it makes up the sum total of what the organization is worth.
-The most valuable knowledge should be trapped, shared in order to give the organization a competitive edge.
-For example, an organization like a library has different employees from different background that are good in different skills.
+Knowledge management is a management process where knowledge is created, knowledge is shared and knowledge is used.
+It is a multidisciplinary approach that is used in order to achieve the goals and objectives that the organisation set.
+Every employee's knowledge is important because it makes up the sum total of what the organisation is worth.
+The most valuable knowledge should be trapped, shared in order to give the organisation a competitive edge.
+For example, an organisation like a library has different employees from a different background that are good in different skills.
 Such knowledge can be used and shared in order to make the library among the highfliers in that industry.
-Knowledge management can be Tacit and Explicit.
-Tacit knowledge is knowledge that that is in one's head and can be transferred through apprenticeship or mentoring.
-Explicit knowledge is knowledge that is written down or documented like in a hand book for new staff.
+Knowledge management can be tacit or explicit.
+Tacit knowledge is the knowledge that is in one's head and can be transferred through apprenticeship or mentoring.
+Explicit knowledge is the knowledge that is written down or documented like in a handbook for new staff.

 iv.
-E - Business
+E-Business

 E-Business is known as electronic business.
 This is when business is carried out electronically instead of the conventional way.
-The effect of globalization brought about e-business.
-E- business is making use of technology to work with various partners, suppliers and customers via the internet.
-People in the same industry but separate location can do business together via the internet.
+The effect of globalisation brought about e-business.
+E-business is making use of technology to work with various partners, suppliers and customers via the Internet.
+People in the same industry but in separate locations can do business together via the Internet.
 Suppliers can be contacted and a supply request can be wrapped up without a physical meeting.
-E - business has made lots of things easy for organizations including the library.
-Resources in the library can be purchased locally or internationally through e-business.
+E-business has made lots of things easy for organisations including the library.
+Resources in the library can be purchased locally or internationally through ebusiness.